Heliography: Invention

 Nicéphore Niépce began experiments with the aim of achieving a photo-etched printmaking technique in 1811.

 He knew that the acid-resistant Bitumen of Judea used in etching hardened with exposure to light.
 In experiments he coated it on plates of glass, zinc, copper and silver-surfaced copper, pewter and limestone (lithography), and found the surface exposed to the most light resisted dissolution in oil of lavender and petroleum, so that the uncoated shadow areas might be traditionally treated through acid etching and aquatint to print black ink.

-By 1822 had made the first light-resistant heliographic copy of an engraving, made without a lens by placing the print in contact with the light sensitive plate.
+By 1822 he had made the first light-resistant heliographic copy of an engraving, made without a lens by placing the print in contact with the light sensitive plate.
 In 1826 he increasingly used pewter plates because their reflective surface made the image more clearly visible.

 Niépce prepared a synopsis of his experiments in November 1829: On Heliography, or a method of automatically fixing by the action of light the image formed in the camera obscura which outlines his intention to use his “Heliographic” method of photogravure or photolithography as a means of making lithographic, intaglio or relief master plates for multiple printed reproductions in ink.

 Although heliography did not achieve his intentions during Niépce's lifetime, it was further developed by his nephew Claude Félix Abel Niépce de Saint-Victor; in 1855, with the help of the copper engraver Lemaître, he succeeded in etching the heliographs and producing prints from them, laying the foundation for later photoengraving processes.